njtung/njtung.github.io/_pages/about.md

 ## Publications and Preprints

-* Sandwiching the k-out and binomial random hypergraphs with Anqi Li.
-Preprint (2025++)
+* Random thresholds in k-out hypergraphs with Anqi Li.
+In progress (2025++)
 * New Sidorenko-type inequalities in tournaments with Xiaoyu He, Nitya Mani, Jiaxi Nie, and Fan Wei.
-Preprint (2025+).
+In progress (2025++).
 * Randomly piercing algebraic sets with Daniel Altman.
-Preprint (2025+).
+In progress (2025++).
 * Cutting a unit square and permuting blocks.
 Submitted (2025). [pdf](https://arxiv.org/pdf/2501.13844)
 * Poisson approximation for large permutation groups with Persi Diaconis.
 Advances in Applied Mathematics Volume 167, Article 102883 (2025). [pdf](https://arxiv.org/pdf/2408.06611)